nathancharlesjones/STM32F103C8T6-breakout-board/README.md

    - No USB

 ## Standard components
-- Cost: Approximately $9.32 per board on JLCPCB (in quantities of 10) + ~$0.50 for a USB micro-B connector
+- Cost: Approximately $3.16 per board on JLCPCB (in quantities of 10) + the cost of the MCU + $1 for a USB mini-B connector
+  - $9.32 per board to use the STM32F103C8T6
   - $5.11 per board to use the STM32L151C8T6 instead of the STM32F103
   - $6.33 per board to use the STM32F302CBT6 instead of the STM32F103
 - The components most likely to be needed for a typical application.